john-itcsolutions/cheirrs/README.md

 `git clone --recurse-submodules https://github.com/john-itcsolutions/cheirrs.git`

-Either from Host, in .... /cheirrs/elastos-smartweb-service/grpc_adenine/database/scripts folder,
+Either from Host, in ....

+`/cheirrs/elastos-smartweb-service/grpc_adenine/database/scripts`

-     or from the correct location within the shared directory in a vm (if appropriate)
+folder, or from the associated location within the mounted 'shared' directory in a vm (if appropriate)

 `juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`